oscillodome/OscilloTools/README.md

 To download, head over to [my github repository](https://github.com/oscillodome/OscilloTools) or click the links above.

+I also created a M4L device.
+You can download it [here](http://www.maxforlive.com/library/device/3085).

 This is a fork of a first approach of the tool made by [Sam Tarakajian](http://www.otherbirds.com/about) with [Max/MSP](https://cycling74.com/products/max/).